India

 A street vendor advertises his merchandise and lures customers by playing his flute

-A street vendor advertises his merchandise and lures customers by playing his flute © Prabhjit S. Kalsi
+A street vendor lures customers with music, playing his flute as he showcases his goods to passersby. © Prabhjit S. Kalsi

 A Visit to the Sacred Pushkar Festival